bc-kim/bc-kim.github.io/_pages/Others/SliderTendonActuator.md

   <figcaption>Fig. 1 Soft wearable robot application using the Slider-Tendon Linear Actuator.
 The proposed actuator provides adaptability and usability to the soft wearable robot by including functions such as fast-connection, under-actuation mechanism, and stroke amplification.</figcaption>
 </figure>

-Although the tendon trasnmission has advantages in solving the trade-off issue of usability and functionlaity, there also exists several side-effects as below:
+Although the tendon trasnmission has advantages in solving the trade-off between usability and functionlaity, there also exists several side-effects as below:

 1. Friction at the tendon is not negligible.
 In addition, this friction force accumulates as the tendon passes multiple joints; therefore it is difficult to estimate the friction force.
 Also, the friction force makes difficult to control the robot.